nextflow-io/training/docs/basic_training/tower.md

 #### Launchpad

-Launchpad makes it easy for any workspace user to launch a pre-configured workflow.
+Launchpad makes it easy for any workspace user to launch a pre-configured pipeline.

 ![Launchpad](img/overview_launch.png)

-A workflow is a repository containing a Nextflow workflow, a compute environment and workflow parameters.
+A pipeline is a repository containing a Nextflow workflow, a compute environment and workflow parameters.

 #### Pipeline Parameters Form